Gobowen railway station: Facilities

 The main building, which was renovated in 2005, is used as small business space.
 The booking office is now located in the waiting room on the southbound platform.
 Unusually, it is not operated directly by the train operating company but by an independent travel agent, Severn-Dee Travel.
-It is staffed on weekdays from 07:15 to 16:00 and on Saturdays from 07:15 to midday.
-At other times tickets must be purchased on the train or from the ticket vending machines located on the platforms.

 A vending machine and disabled access toilet is located in the ticket hall, with a ticket vending machine provided on both platforms.
 Train running information is offered via CIS displays, timetable posters and automatic announcements.
 Level access to both platforms is via the staffed barrier level crossing at the north end which is controlled from the adjacent signal box.

 There are no waiting shelters, but canopies are provided on both platforms: